Lebarbote/friends-project/README.md

 For the backend, I used Fastify, which is a Node.js web framework focused on high performance and ease of use.

 I used the NEON database (https://console.neon.tech).

+It is available on github pages at: https://lebarbote.github.io/friends-project/